30 Arietis

 30 Arietis (abbreviated 30 Ari) is a 6th-apparent-magnitude multiple star system in the constellation of Aries.
 30 Arietis is the Flamsteed designation.
-30 Arietis A and B are separated by 38.1 " or about 1500 AU at a distance of 130 light years away.
-The main components of both systems are both binaries with a composite spectra belonging to F-type main-sequence stars, meaning they are fusing hydrogen in their cores.
+30 Arietis A and B are separated by 38.1 ", or about 1700 AU at a distance of 145 light-years away.
+The main components of both systems are both binaries with composite spectra belonging to F-type main-sequence stars, meaning they are fusing hydrogen in their cores.
+30 Arietis B also has a second stellar companion, making a total of five stars.
 The 30 Arietis system is 910 million years old, one fifth the age of the Sun.